-I think that every lover of Bengali literature must read the work of the following stupendous women writers who combined aesthetics with issues to produce some of the most compelling literature of all times.
+I think that every lover of Bengali literature must read the work of the following stupendous women writers, who combined aesthetics with issues to produce some of the most compelling literature of all time.

 Some of her notable works are Prothom Protishruti, Subarnolata, Bakul Katha, Satyabati, Rajkumarer Poshak, and Sudhu Tara Dujon.

 Having raised her voice against the barbarities suffered by tribal people, Padma Shri and Padma Bibhushan recipient Mahasweta Devi was fascinated by the everyday happenings around her and devoted herself to empowering people from tribal communities.

 She believed that the right to dream must be the first fundamental right!
 Involvement in social activities, as well as her rebellious personality, enhanced her landscape of imagination.
 She sharply criticized the government of West Bengal on the grounds that they snatched agricultural land from farmers during the Singur-Nandigram riot.

 Hajar Churashir Ma, Aranyer Adhikar, Titu Mir, Sangharsh, Rudaali, Jhansir Rani, and Chotti Munda Evam Tar Tir are some her spectacular works.

 Being a modern female author among the women writers in Bengali literature, she reflected the authentic canvas of our society in her works.
 She focused on issues of grave social concern in addition to portraying women from different classes of society.

 One can get a clear essence of feminism, a voice against social injustice and for gender equality in her novels.
 She always wrote about women who tried to harness their potential despite the presence of male egoism and their dependence on men.